 Move Every Day:

 Taking all FOUR on a run!
-I’m getting g good at this running with toddlers thing!
+I’m getting good at this running with toddlers thing!
 With one being out of school today, I just piled them in!
 I also did a run with @aaptiv and loved it!
-I actually played it for the boys to listen too.
-I ran way harder, listened to Pearl Jam, and it kept everyone entertained! #fitmom #runmamarun #momswhorun
+I played it for the boys to listen to.
+I ran way harder and listened to Pearl Jam, and it kept everyone entertained! #fitmom #runmamarun #momswhorun

 Do Not Workout Too Hard:

 This probably sounds weird, but it has been proven that people who make their muscles sore, overeat because they feel like they burn a lot of calories.
 They didn’t burn many at all, they just tired their muscles out.
 In the beginning, I don’t want you to get too sore because it will slow you down, make you take more rest days, and possibly make you eat more.
-Most people have an inflated view on the number of calories they actually burned, and because their body hurts all over, they think they torched fat and calories.
+Most people have an inflated view of the number of calories they burn, and because their bodies hurt all over, they think they torched fat and calories.
 Cardio is such a good starting place because it won’t make you too sore to start, so you can build a habit.
 Once that habit is built, and you have a base, you can start adding in more strength days that push your muscles to the limit.